 Sravaniya was ordained in 2003, having first encountered meditation and the FWBO (later the Triratna Buddhist Community) in the UK in 1978.
 His name, inspired by an episode in the biography of Milarepa, means “Delightful to listen to” or “Worthy of being heard.”
 Sravaniya works as a professional orchestral conductor and violinist.

 Suddhayu developed an interest in Eastern philosophy and meditation as a teenager.
 In 1992 he attended his first meditation retreat at Aryaloka Buddhist Retreat Center in Newmarket, NH.
 Soon after, he moved in to the residential community there, where he lived for the next eight years.
 During this time, he also lived in England for six months where he worked for a Buddhist Right Livelihood project, and attended a four month retreat in the mountains of Spain where he was ordained into the Triratna Buddhist Order.
 In the new century, Suddhayu married Lona Kovacs and began work as the greenhouse manager for a local plant wholesaler.
 In 2008, he helped expand that business by cultivating the surrounding fields to grow vegetables, thus founding Touching Earth Farm, a CSA responsible for providing fresh vegetables to over seventy households.
-He is currently teaching meditation at Green Lotus Yoga Studio, and is on the board of the Portsmouth Buddhist Center.
+He is currently co-chair at the Portsmouth Buddhist Center.

 Surakshita ran onto Aryaloka in 1988 and found his Buddhist home.
 In 1998 he was ordained by Subhuti.
 His name means “Well protected by the Buddha.”
 Surakshita is married to Susan and has two sons who are married to beautiful women and four grandchildren who are the best!
 Susan and he are retired and thoroughly enjoying it.